ConnorNusser/CustomDSPYListComp/README.md

 What other approaches did you decide not to pursue?
 My other approach which is here: https://github.com/ConnorNusser/ListAtmpt has O(1) runtime for everything but has really bad space complexity.
 It has a space complexity relative to the highest IpCount(in top 100) - min IpCount (in top 100).
 I thought generally the space complexity could get problematic.
 Say a single user was making a huge number of requests or intentionally messing with the system it might create a space complexity of maybe 1 Million or something over the day.
-Additionally, my other solution (this one) is O(1) pretty much all the time and O(log(n)) with 100 items  this isn't that big of a deal in my opinion.
+Additionally, my other solution (this one) is O(1) pretty much all the time and O(log2(n)) with 100 items a runtime of 6-7 times worst than O(1) doesn't seem too terrible.

 If we had to get say top1000() or top10000() I'd probably use my other method.